armadaproject/armada-operator/README.md

 `armada-executor`, will install the Armada application itself in your cluster(s).

+The armada-operator chart should be installed first on all clusters to be used.
+Then, one or both of the application charts.

 Why two charts for the application?
 Armada supports two cluster
 types: server and executor.
 The server install includes the API server and scheduler.
 The executor install includes the worker process